-Extracting the story that has been my life has been an excruciating and painful process, though therapeutic.
+Extracting the story that has been my life has been excruciating, though therapeutic.
 My family over the past years encouraged me to write, as did the Trojan and determined professionals that worked with me.
 I resisted doggedly in true tribute to the stubborn Irish bastard in me!
 These burning questions do not go away.
 What had I missed?
 What sin had I committed to deserve prolonged incarceration, punishment and abject abuse in the pedophilia and prostitution business operated by these pillars of the community, my parents?
-All this under the umbrella of their Hotel which operated at the heart of, and with the approval of a tight knit “God fearing” community.
+All this under the umbrella of their Hotel which operated at the heart of, and with the approval of a tight-knit “God-fearing” community.

 The writing of the book began as an organic process.
 Notes on my mobile phone, jottings on the back of an envelope, reading a quotation that resonated.
 There was no deliberate attempt to write a book.
 Then one night in the clinic I inexplicably googled poetry readings on love.
 No three o’clock.
 I was mesmerised by the words my eyes were drinking in.
 I had rediscovered my love of the rhythm of poetry and it’s ability to express and vocalise feelings in a way nothing else can.
 Seamus Heaney’s words came flooding back to me with new meaning now making sense of my confused world:

 No poem or play or song

 Can fully right a wrong